 Whether your agency is thriving or rebuilding, the pandemic has created new playing conditions and accelerated the need for a more progressive business model.

 So what now?
 How are you feeling?
-And whether your agency has thrived or faltered, how can the year’s learnings accelerate your progress?
+And whether your agency has thrived or faltered, how can the year’s learnings accelerate your post-pandemic growth?

 Back to the hamster wheel